 She told me her vision and asked me if I would consider designing a Man with a Pan course.
 I jumped at the chance.
 When I first set up my project in 2001, the primary focus was to work with older people.
 This felt like a fantastic opportunity to reconnect with the reason I started Community Chef in the first place.

-We have now run 3 courses and have more in the pipeline with regular reunion sessions to help sustain the network of friendships and community these courses have created.
+We have now (2022) run over 50 courses in 4 counties, and have more are in the pipeline.
 The feedback from alumni has been overwhelmingly positive.
 All of the participants felt that they had considerably improved their cookery skills and felt more active and socially nourished.
 They have all asked for a longer course and regular reunions.